-Recall that the exponential graphical model restricts the edge weights to be non-negative; because of the negative inverse link, this entails that only negative associations can be estimated.
-Thus, our estimated network only finds inhibitory relationships among proteins.
-Our results indicate that PKA, protein kinase A, is a major protein inhibitor in cell signaling networks.
-This protein was also found to be a well-connected hub using both Bayesian networks \citep{sachs2005causal} and the graphical lasso \citep{glasso}.
-Additionally, our estimated neighborhood of PKA consists of five proteins which are consistent with those negative conditional dependencies also found by the graphical lasso algorithm.
+Recall that the exponential graphical model restricts the edge weights to be non-negative; because of the negative inverse link, this implies that only negative conditional associations can be estimated.
+Notice that our exponential graphical model finds that PKA, protein kinase A, is a major protein inhibitor in cell signaling networks.
+This is consistent with the inhibitory relationship of PKA as estimated by the Gaussian graphical model, right Figure~\ref{fig_expgm}, as well as its hub status in the Bayesian network of \citep{sachs2005causal}.
+Interestingly, our exponential graphical model also finds a clique between PIP2, Mek, and P38, which was not found by Gaussian graphical models.